Basel Chronicles I - Art Basel Unlimited JUNE 2018

 Summer Gallery Hours: Monday - Friday, 10 am – 5 pm and by appointment.

 Robert Longo Represented by Metro Pictures, New York

 Robert Longo was born in 1953 in Brooklyn, New York, where he currently lives and works.
 He graduated from high school in 1970 and became involved in the aftermath of the Kent State University Massacre in Ohio, which burst out as a student protest against the US invasion of Cambodia and led to revolts nationwide.

 One press photo of Longo’s former classmate killed during the uprisings by John Paul Filo received particular attention, winning a Pulitzer Prize which would dramatically impact his relation to media images.

-In 1972, Longo left for Europe to study restoration and art history at the Accademia di Belle Arti in Florence, Italy.
+In 1972, he began his studies in restoration and art history at the Accademia di Belle Arti in Florence, Italy.
 In Europe, he visited the major museums and studied in-depth both Old and Modern Masters, an experience which would significantly influence his development as an artist.

 In 1978, at only 25 years old, Longo made his debut onto the New York art scene with a collection of large-scale charcoal drawings Men in the Cities.